 We get out of school and we just stop learning.
 Then when we want to install a fan in a room we have to call someone to come over.
 Then we have to wait.
 Then we have to give them a bunch of our hard earned money.

 By sharpening the learning skill you now have the one tool that let’s you do anything you want.

-Check out the website for details on each of the phases.
 You now know how to finish a basement.
 You just need to start.